tbellembois/gobkm/README.md

 ## GUI

 - drag and drop an URL from your Web browser address bar into a folder to bookmark it OR
-- use the B+ bookmarklet to bookmark the current page
+- use the "GoBkm bookmark current page" bookmarklet to bookmark the current page
 - delete folders and bookmarks by dropping them on the bin icon
 - rename folders and bookmarks with the "r" key when the mouse is over
 - star/unstar bookmarks with the star icons

 ## Bookmarklets

+Click the little "earth" icon at the bottom of the application and drag and drop the 2 bookmarklets in your bokmark bar.
-The "B" bookmarklet open GoBkm.
+The "GoBkm application" bookmarklet open GoBkm.
-The "B+" bookmarklet bookmarks the current page (alternative to the drag and drop method).
+The "GoBkm bookmark current page" bookmarklet bookmarks the current page (alternative to the drag and drop method).

 ## Nginx proxy (optional)